 Sheena Kennedy Dalseg

-Sheena is a PhD Candidate in the Collaborative PhD in Public Policy and Political Economy.
+Sheena is an alumna of the collaborative PhD in Public Policy and Political Economy.
 Her main research interests include the Northern social economy, community development, education, citizenship and democratic development in Northern Canada.
-Her dissertation, Creating Citizens, Building Societies: Schooling and Social Change in the Eastern Arctic, examines the role that formal schooling has played in shaping peoples’ ideas about, and practices of, citizenship and democracy in Nunavut.
+Her dissertation, Creating Citizens, Building Societies: Schooling and Social Change in the Eastern Arctic, examined the role that formal schooling has played in shaping peoples’ ideas about, and practices of, citizenship and democracy in Nunavut.

 After completing her MA in 2009, Sheena worked as an independent researcher and Research Associate with the Carleton Centre for Community Innovation on projects related to community development and education in Nunavut and Nunavik.
 She was the primary researcher for the 2009-2010 Igloolik Socio-Economic Baseline Study, a community-initiated project, in partnership with the Hamlet of Igloolik.
 In 2011-2012 she taught a community-based research methods course to students at Nunavut Sivuniksavut, a post-secondary program for Inuit youth, based in Ottawa.